michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 32. If as among men I have been thrown to beasts at Ephesus, what have I profited if the dead do not arise?
 Let us eat and drink, for to-morrow we die.

-33. Mistake not; for Evil narrations corrupt well-disposedReyonee basimee. minds.
+33. Mistake not; for Evil narrations corrupt well-disposed

 34. AWAKEN your hearts rightly, and sin not; for there are some who have not the knowledge of Aloha; to your shame I say it.